-The first thing that stands out about the Bruichladdich distillery is that it prides itself on having its whole whisky cycle operating on Islay, from growing the barley, to mashing and distilling, to aging and bottling.
+The first thing that stands out about the Bruichladdich distillery is that it prides itself on having its whole whisky cycle operating on Islay.
+Growing the barley, mashing and distilling, aging and bottling…it’s all done there.
 Other distilleries do the same (Kilchoman comes to mind), but the way that Bruichladdich emphasizes the terrior of its whisky hammers home the importance being on Islay means to them…it gives their expressions a unique flavor profile.
 Bruichladdich also distinguishes its lines between its peated and unpeated products.
-While the Bruichladdich lineup zeros in on the barley used in its mashbill, Port Charlotte goes for a “heavily peated” designation, and Octomore is just a peat monster.
+Bruichladdich lineup zeros in on the barley used in its mashbill.
+Port Charlotte goes for a “heavily peated” designation.
+Octomore is just a peat monster.
 Taken together, these samples of each lineup that I tried below are just an introduction into a wider array of offerings.

 [Side note: I tried this lineup at a Whisky Wednesday alongside the range of Westland American whisky.
 Since I’ve already review those here and here, I’m just going to focus on the Bruichladdich distillery.
 Hope you don’t mind!]